A Christmas Story: The Musical: Synopsis

-After passing a Salvation Army Santa, radio disc jockey Jean Shepherd tells his audience that it reminds him of a highly important Christmas from his childhood in Indiana, told through the eyes of young Ralphie Parker.
+After passing a Salvation Army Santa Claus, radio disc jockey Jean Shepherd tells his audience that it reminds him of a highly important Christmas from his childhood in Indiana, told through the eyes of young Ralphie Parker.
 In December 1940, Ralphie plans to convince his parents to get him his dream present ("It All Comes Down To Christmas").
 The family goes to Higbees department store where, in the window, Ralphie sees the present in person, a "Red Ryder Carbine Action BB Gun".

 The next day, while Ralphie's father struggles with his entry in a crossword puzzle contest ("Genius On Cleveland Street"), Ralphie accidentally blurts out what he wants, which his mother promptly shuts down with the classic excuse "You'll shoot your eye out".
 On the way to school, Ralphie, his brother Randy and his friends are accosted by bully Scut Farkus and his toady Grover Dill ("When You're A Wimp").

 In class, Ralphie's teacher, Ms. Shields, assigns a theme on what the class wants for Christmas.
 This makes Ralphie think he can use his theme to get Ms. Shields to talk his parents into getting the gun for him ("Ralphie To The Rescue"), but he starts to lose heart as the weeks pass without the paper being graded.

 One night during dinner ("That's What A Mother Does"), Mr. Parker is informed by telegram that he's won an award in the contest.
 Soon after, the award arrives: a lamp shaped like a woman's leg.
 Despite Mrs. Parker's clear disgust, Mr. Parker puts it in the front window for all to see ("A Major Award").

 While going to get a tree, the family car gets a flat.
 Ralphie helps his father change the tire by carrying a hubcap full of the tire's bolts.
-When it's accidentally knocked out of his hands, he seemingly says "Oh fudge", though Shepherd clarifies he actually said "the F--- word".
-He gets in huge trouble for this and though he claims he heard it from his friend Schwartz- he really heard it from his father- which in turn gets Schwartz in trouble with his mom, he becomes worried that this incident will doom his Christmas ("Act 1 Finale").
+When it's accidentally knocked out of his hands, he seemingly says, "Oh fudge", though Shepherd clarifies he actually said "the F--- word".
+He gets in huge trouble for this, and though he claims he heard it from his friend Schwartz - he really heard it from his father - which in turn gets Schwartz in trouble with his mom, he becomes worried that this incident will doom his Christmas ("Act 1 Finale").